adedeni/adedeni/README.md

 ## Selected Projects

 **Ushopia App**
 A robust shopping platform designed with Flutter, focused on providing seamless user experiences.
 [Check it out](https://github.com/adedeni/Ushopia-eCommerce-App.git)

 **Easil**
 A web-based platform designed to simplify examination and assessment management for educational institutions.
 Built with a PHP backend, React frontend, and MySQL database, and Python for AI integration.
 [Visit here](https://easil.com.ng)

 **Naira4coin App**
 A secure application enabling fast cryptocurrency exchanges between Naira and digital coins.
 [Download the app](https://naira4coin.com/apps/4.apk)

+**Swap Pay**
+A digital wallet and payment platform enabling seamless peer-to-peer transactions and bill payments.
+[Learn more](#) <!-- Replace # with your project URL or repository if available -->

+**Bubu Browser**
+A privacy-focused mobile browser built for speed and user security.
+[Learn more](#) <!-- Replace # with your project URL or repository if available -->

 ---